nathanjhood/UBento/README.md

       wsl --import Ubuntu "D:\Ubuntu" "C:\Users\<username>\ubuntu_minimal.tar"

       # etc...

+## Windows Terminal and launcher

+It's easy to launch UBento from the excellent new Windows Terminal app, by simply creating a new profile named "UBento" and with the following command line invocation;

+    C:\WINDOWS\system32\wsl.exe -d UBento

+Going deeper, we could make a simple desktop-icon launcher that simply invokes our Windows Shell and runs the above command.... (possibly coming soon)

 ## Git tip from microsoft WSL docs

 When handling a single repo on both your Windows and Linux file systems, it's a good idea to weary of line endings.
 They suggest adding a ```.gitattributes``` to the repo's root folder with the following, to ensure that no script files are corrupted;